 In case the company structure has not been set up yet, depending on the option used, either the HR Administrator or the Administrative Super User creates instances of organization objects, like business units, divisions, or departments.

-In case the Company Structure Overview module has been implemented in the Employee Central instance, the HR Administrator can execute all necessary steps described in the test script of scope item Manage Company Structure (2OY).
+In case the Company Structure Overview module has been implemented in the Employee Central instance using the SAP Best Practices, the HR Administrator can execute all necessary steps described in the test script of scope item Manage Company Structure (2OY).

 In case the Company Structure Overview module has not been implemented in the Employee Central instance, the company structure needs to be created using the Administration Tools.
 In this case, the steps are executed by the Administrative Super User, as he or she has the appropriate permissions.
 In the following, we give as example the creation of a business unit using the Administration Tools.
 In addition, we highlight the additional fields to be filled in case of creating a division or department.